ttadano/alamode/docs/source/almdir/outputalm.rst

 * ``PREFIX``.xml

- A XML file containing necessary information for performing phonon calculations.
+ An XML file containing the necessary information for performing phonon calculations.
  The files can be read by *anphon* using the ``FCSXML``-tag.
  Created when ``MODE = fitting``.